geek2k8/Cryptocurrency-getkeys/README.md

 # Cryptocurrency-getkeys
-Simple app to save addresses and private keys from a cryptocurrency wallet
+Simple Node.js application to save addresses and private keys from a cryptocurrency wallet
+// Optional - save complete walletDump file